PatrickCoakley23/milestone3-/README.md

 ---
 ### Recipes Page

 Although this is not the homepage of the site, it is the main page of the website.
-Each website is presented in the form of a [Bootstrap card]( https://getbootstrap.com/docs/4.0/components/card/#card-groups).
-Users get a snippet of the recipe, and can get more details of each recipe if they click the button on the button of each recipe card deck.
+Each recipe is presented in the form of a [Bootstrap card]( https://getbootstrap.com/docs/4.0/components/card/#card-groups).
+Users get a snippet of the recipe, and can get more details of each recipe if they click the button on the bottom of each recipe card deck.
-Users can also use the filtered dropdown to select different recipe categories(breakfast/lunch/dinner/vegetarian/Gluten Free).
+Users can also use the filtered dropdown to select different recipe categories(breakfast/lunch/dinner/vegetarian/gluten free).
 I included a pagination feature on this page, to safeguard against the future growth of this website where users would potentially have to scroll endlessly whilst browsing the website.
 With the pagination function, the recipe's page is capped at 9 recipes per page.